Do you snore? Are you tired during the day? If your issues are due to Sleep Apnea, we can help!

-Snoring and chronic sleepiness may be signs of a serious health problem called Obstructive Sleep Apnea.
-OSA has been linked to a number of serious health conditions including heart disease and stroke.
+Snoring and chronic sleepiness may be signs of a serious health problem called Obstructive Sleep Apnea (OSA).
+Sleep Apnea has been linked to a number of serious health conditions including heart disease and stroke.
 Moreover, the louder you snore, the worse off you may be.
 A recent study published in the Journal of Clinical Sleep Medicine indicated that “louder snoring can be an indication of more severe obstructive sleep apnea”.
 In addition, your snoring affects your spouse’s sleep quality as well.

 Obstructive Sleep Apnea occurs when soft tissue in the rear of the throat collapses blocking the airway.
 This may occur 30 times or more an hour and cause the patient to stop breathing anywhere from 10 seconds to 3 minutes.

-Common risk factors for sleep apnea include being overweight, having a large neck, having high blood pressure, having a narrow airway, having chronic nasal congestion, having diabetes, being male, family history, smoking, and excessive alcohol use.
+Common risk factors for sleep apnea include being overweight, having a large neck circumference, high blood pressure, having a narrow airway, having chronic nasal congestion, having diabetes, being male, family history, smoking, and excessive alcohol use.

 Yes, it IS a big deal!
 Obstructive Sleep Apnea may lead to heart disease, heart attacks, type 2 diabetes, weight gain, daytime fatigue, eye problems like glaucoma, complications with medications and surgery, morning headaches, mood swings, memory problems, feelings or depression, and nocturia (the need to urinate frequently at night).
 Not everyone who snores has sleep apnea.
 You should be tested by a qualified medical professional to determine if your snoring is snoring only, or if it's snoring due to Obstructive Sleep Apnea.

-A custom oral appliance made by your dentist can effectively treat snoring and Obstructive Sleep Apnea.
-It works in two ways: by moving the tongue and jaw forward to create more space in the airway, and by holding the jaw forward, it provides support to the airway and soft palate.
-Unlike the generic devices seen on tv for 3 payments of $29.99, a professionally-made custom oral appliance is comfortable, adjustable, and covered by many health insurance plans.
+A custom oral appliance made by your dentist can effectively treat Obstructive Sleep Apnea.
+It works in two ways: by moving the tongue and jaw forward to create more space in the airway, and by holding the jaw forward, which provides support to the airway and soft palate.
+Unlike the generic devices seen on TV, a professionally-made custom oral appliance is comfortable, adjustable, and covered by many health insurance plans.
 Oral appliances have been approved by the American Academy of Sleep Medicine and have proven to be as effective as CPAP (Continuous Positive Air Pressure) for the treatment of mild to moderate Sleep Apnea.

-If your sleep study determines that you have sleep apnea, then most medical insurance providers will cover some or all of the cost of a custom-made oral appliance.
+If your sleep study determines that you do have Obstruct Sleep Apnea, then most medical insurance providers will cover some portion of the cost of a custom-made oral appliance.